wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ### Introduction

-Hardware transactional memory (HTM) [1] eases parallel programming through built-in support for conflict serializable (CSR) transactional semantics directly on the hardware level.
+Hardware transactional memory (HTM) [1] eases parallel programming through built-in support for conflict serializable (CSR) transactional semantics on the hardware level.
 Concurrency control (CC) is a family of implementation independent algorithms that achieve transactional semantics by the scheduling of state-dependent operations.
 In the discussion that follows, we focus on a page based model where only reads and writes are state-dependent.
 Several software implemented CC mechanisms are already deployed in applications such as database management systems,